See what questions

 Other ways to find a doctor, or use doctor, physician and specialist online research services:

-A disorder of the small blood vessels of the extremities, causing coldness and...
+A disorder of the small blood vessels of the extremities, causing coldness and reduced blood...
 (Source: excerpt from Handout on Health Scleroderma: NIAMS)

-Raynaud's phenomenon is a disorder that affects the blood vessels in the...
+Raynaud's phenomenon is a disorder that affects the blood vessels in the fingers, toes, ears, and nose....
 (Source: excerpt from Questions and Answers about Raynaud's Phenomenon: NIAMS)

 Raynaud's Phenomenon is a Disorder of the small blood vessels that feed the skin.
-During...
+During an...
 (Source: excerpt from NHLBI, Raynaud's Phenomenon: NHLBI)

-Raynaudís phenomenon is a disorder that affects the blood vessels in the fingers...
+Raynaudís phenomenon is a disorder that affects the blood vessels in the...
 (Source: excerpt from Raynauds Phenomenon: NWHIC)

 An idiopathic vascular disorder characterized by bilateral Raynaud phenomenon, the abrupt onset of digital paleness or CYANOSIS in response to cold exposure or STRESS.